Valve Accidentally Launches Steam.tv, A Video Streaming Service To Compete With Twitch

-For a brief period of time today, Valve’s top-secret competitor to the ascendant streaming service for gamers — Twitch.tv — was live and publicly available to users from around the world.
+For a brief period of time today, Valve’s top-secret competitor to the ascendant streaming service for gamers, Twitch.tv, was live and publicly available to users from around the world.
 According to Gamespot, the entire affair was accidental, a public statement made by Valve laying the claim that Valve.tv’s launch was meant to be an internal test, never intended for public viewing.

 “We are working on updating Steam Broadcasting for the Main Event of The International, Dota 2’s annual tournament,” Valve’s statement declared.
 “What people saw was a test feed that was inadvertently made public.”

-It may be too late to put the proverbial genie back into the bottle however, with the early and unexpected debut of Valve.tv giving gamers an inside look into how the streaming service will eventually look and feel.
+It may be too late to put the proverbial genie back into the bottle.
+However, the early and unexpected debut of Valve.tv giving gamers an inside look into how the streaming service will eventually look and feel.
 The crux of the communication method contained within Valve’s service takes place over two channels — text chat and voice chat.

 Text chat is primarily handled via the recently revealed Steam Chat renovation, beefing up the traditional Steam Chat service with additional features such as inline tweets, videos, and unforgettable favorites lists that will persist even after a pick-up game has ended.
 Voice chat has also been incorporated into Valve.tv, although it appears to only work inside of Google Chrome as yet, with tests made by Gamespot staff on Microsoft Edge and Mozilla Firefox coming up blank.